-The student is responsible for scheduling the date and time of the Final Oral Examination (dissertation defense), which cannot take place in the same semester as the comprehensive exam.
+The student is responsible for scheduling the date and time of the Final Oral Examination (dissertation defense).
+The Final Oral Examination is usually taken 1-4 years after the Comprehensive Examination, when the dissertation research is completed.
+It should be taken at least 8 months after the Comprehensive Examination.
+It cannot take place in the same semester as the Comprehensive Examination, no exceptions.